codesandbox/codesandbox-client/CONTRIBUTING.md

       available on [http://localhost:3000/s/new](http://localhost:3000/s/new)
     - on subsequent runs you can also bypass dependencies building and use `yarn start:fast`
-    - if you want to work on the homepage, start it with `yarn start:home`, it will be available on [http://localhost:8000/](http://localhost:8000/)

 > Tip: Keep your `master` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run: